-The weight of the pandemic has tested the foundation of healthcare.
+The weight of the pandemic has tested the foundation of healthcare and community paramedicine.
 It has been a tragic year; however, through COVID 19, we can learn valuable lessons.

 Community paramedicine is a vital bridge in the war on COVID-19.
 While we have made progress in expanding the community paramedic effort, there is still work to do.
 In communities where community paramedicine has been implemented, it has been a smashing success.
 Nevertheless, how do we get all communities, counties, EMS services, and health insurance providers to get on board to make this initiative a natural succession of healthcare.